Musicoin/desktop/README.md

 # Packaging the App
 1. Install nwjs-builder: `npm install nwjs-builder -g`
-2. Package the app: `nwb nwbuild  -v 0.17.4 --with-ffmpeg -p win64,osx64,linux64 -o build --side-by-side`
+2. Package the app: `nwb nwbuild  -v 0.17.4 -p win64,osx64,linux64 -o build --side-by-side`
-3. Update `geth` and `ipfs` executables for each platform.
+3. Update `gmc` and `ipfs` executables for each platform.
 See links below for obtaining the files

 # Packaging Dependencies
 If you have the dependencies ready to go in a directory, you can just copy them into the bin directory